rwahowa/Docker/Docker-2-WordPress-SSL/README.md

 Then add the Nginx configs in the Nginx conf file as attached in the `mysite.conf` file.

 Then expose port 443 .

+## Known Issue

+After introducing SSL, there is a **permission issue**.
+WordPress is unable to write to the folder, hence you cannot install plugins and themes via the dashboard.
+This is a known problem whenever working with PHP-FPM and Nginx in different containers.
+I have not taken the time to sit down and look into it yet.
+If you have a solution for this issue please make a request and fix it.
+I will merge it if it works.